 Around 15 people are killed in confined spaces in the UK each year, and the majority of people killed in confined spaces entered them as part of their work, usually to carry out routine inspections and repairs.
 Pre-existing medical conditions such as epilepsy or a heart condition can place a worker at greater risk.

-It is not a legal requirement to have a confined space medical, but it is good practice to have one if you or your staff are likely to be working in this environment.
+It is good practice to have a confined space medical if you or your staff are likely to be working in this environment.
 This provides reassurance for your staff and for the people they come into contact with during the course of their work.